 Historically speaking, the conflict between Strauss and Oppenheimer stemmed from a disagreement over whether it was right to develop the hydrogen bomb.
 The film, however, emphasizes Strauss’ grudge over Oppenheimer’s mockery of his opinion at a hearing on banning the export of radioisotopes.
 This narrative choice made by Nolan ensures that Oppenheimer’s climactic expulsion from public office accentuates the ludicrous origin of the dispute between the two men.

 Oppenheimer’s triumph such as it is, the Manhattan Project, resulted in the creation of the atomic bomb and its use on Japan.
 According to his biographers, “Oppenheimer understood that one couldn’t uninvent the weapon.”
-This is exactly what Nolan meant with the line in Tenet, “What’s happened, happened.”
+This is much like what Nolan seems to have meant with the line in Tenet, “What’s happened, happened.”

 So, what was the origin of the Manhattan Project?
 Intelligence to the effect that the Nazis were developing nuclear weapons.
 Learning of this threat was, in other words, the Inception of the project for the American government.
 Scientists successfully lobbied the government to begin developing nuclear weapons for the purpose of winning the war with Nazi Germany.
 The end result was the dropping of two atomic bombs on Japan.
 The relationship between the point of departure—the desire to beat the Nazis to the nuclear punch—and the destination—the nuking of Japan—is almost as peculiar as the climactic murder born of delusion in Memento.
 What is important here for our purposes is the historical origin of the Manhattan Project in Nazi fears and the sincere attempt and ultimate failure of atomic bomb survivors to understand the reason America chose—as if acting out a Nolan style narrative curveball—to target Japan instead,